AB-354

 Key Takeaways

-• Requires background checks for POST employees who access criminal records and law enforcement data.
+• Requires background checks for POST employees accessing criminal justice records and databases.

-• Expands POST's authority to access and review sensitive law enforcement records for officer investigations.
+• Expands POST's authority to access and review criminal records for officer misconduct investigations.

-• Mandates law enforcement agencies to report officer misconduct and employment changes within 10 days.
+• Mandates law enforcement agencies report officer misconduct and employment changes within 10 days.

-• Establishes clear criteria for revoking peace officer certifications due to serious misconduct.
+• Establishes procedures for investigating and revoking peace officer certifications for serious misconduct.

 Get Involved